CMMC Level 2 Scoping CUI Assets CRMA Assessment Boundary // 7 MIN READ

 The most powerful cost lever in CMMC is not cheaper controls — it is fewer assets that need controls.
 Three approaches work reliably:

-• The enclave approach: Confine all CUI to a small, FedRAMP-authorized environment like Microsoft GCC High.
+• The CUI enclave approach: Confine all CUI to a small, FedRAMP Moderate-authorized environment like Microsoft GCC High.
 Everything outside the enclave becomes Out-of-Scope or CRMA.
 The assessment evaluates only the enclave.

 • VLAN segmentation: Place CUI Assets on a dedicated VLAN with firewall rules blocking CRMA access.
 Technical controls support CRMA classifications and reduce assessor sampling.